zengbing15/lumos_doc/docs/tutorials/querycells.md

 }
 ```

-Try the findCellsfromto(lockScript, fromblock, toblock) function in the Node.js REPL mode:
+Try the `findCellsfromto` function in the Node.js REPL mode:

 <details><summary>CLICK ME</summary>